Killing of Lacey Fletcher: Legal proceedings

 In May 2022, Sheila and Clay Fletcher were arrested and charged with the second-degree murder of Lacey.
 They were later released on bail.
-A judge dismissed the charge, but Sheila and Clay were re-indicted of murder by a grand jury in June 2023.
+A judge dismissed the charge, but Sheila and Clay were re-indicted for murder by a grand jury in June 2023.

 On February 6, 2024, Sheila and Clay pleaded no contest in exchange for the charge being reduced to the lesser conviction of manslaughter.
 If convicted of second-degree murder, they would have faced a mandatory sentence of life imprisonment without the possibility of parole.
 The prosecution stated their intention to seek the maximum manslaughter sentence of 40 years in prison in an attempt to achieve a de facto life sentence for Sheila and Clay.
 On March 20, 2024, they were sentenced to 20 years, with a consecutive 20-year suspended sentence.